Sourced from Emotion Amplifiers

 Leaning back and grimacing

-Expelling a grunt or pained hiss at exertion
+Expelling a grunt or hiss upon exertion

 Breaths that saw in and out